FreddieHoy/Unbeatable-TicTacToe/readme.md

 - The computer should never loose and win whenever possible.
 - The user should have a choice of which player goes first.
 - Use any language
-- Can be playable in any form.
-Browser, console etc.
+- It should be made playable using the Browser.
 - Include Unit Tests.